tesla809/erc-20-tutorial/README.md

 function balanceOf(address account) external view returns (uint256);
 ```

+`balanceOf()` **returns the amount of tokens owned by an address (account).**

+This function is:

+- a getter
-Returns the amount of tokens owned by an address (account).
-This function is a getter and does not modify the state of the contract.
+- does not modify the state of the contract.

+What is an [`address`](https://docs.soliditylang.org/en/v0.8.14/types.html?highlight=address#address)? `address` represents [accounts](https://ethereum.org/en/developers/docs/accounts/) in Solidity, which you can think of as bank accounts.
+For the computer science-oriented, `address` can be regarded as memory locations in a computer.

+Accounts are what "hold" your digital assets.
+As we read before, contracts have a "ledger" via a key-value pair data structure called a `mapping`.
+The contract holds a record of which `address` holds how much of an asset.
+When the [wallet](https://ethereum.org/en/wallets/) reads the token contract, it appears as if the token is in the wallet.

 ##### allowance